 Reduce Material Costs = Increased Profits

 The nesting routine places vector shapes as close to each other as possible ensuring a sufficient gap to allow the parts to be cut out correctly.
-The nesting includes options to control part direction with regard to things like material grain or machine orientation.
+The nesting includes options to control part direction to reflect material grain or machine orientation.
 It intelligently determines what parts of your geometry should be nested together.
 It can also automatically nest objects on both sides of a job together to create two-sided nested geometry.

 Gadgets are small programs that add additional functionality to Vectric products.
 They can be used to add new features to the software or automate common sequences of tasks.
 Examples include adding the ability to cut dovetail style joints with a standard end mill and applying toolpath templates to every sheet in a nested job followed by automatically post-processing and saving the files for your machine tool.
 You can also associate specific key combinations to these to very quickly access them as part of your standard work-flow.

 You can browse the gadgets available here: http://gadgets.vectric.com.

 Our VCarve Pro and Cut2D Pro allows you to work with any job size meaning that there are no limitations to the size you want to work with.

 VCarve Desktop & Cut2D Desktop only support job sizes up to a maximum of 25.0 inches x 25.0 inches without tiling.
 You can cut jobs larger than this limit but you will need to use the Toolpath Tilingfeature to cut the job in sections.

 Toolpaths generated in PhotoVCarve can be imported into the software to combine with other toolpath types.

 Multiple PhotoVCarve projects can be imported and positioned, where additional elements can then be added and machined.
 All of the toolpaths can then be previewed and saved from the software.